-D. The signs or symptoms are not attributable to another medical conditioning are not better explained by another mental disorder, including intoxication with another substance.
+D. The signs or symptoms that are not attributable to another medical condition are not better explained by another mental disorder, including intoxication with another substance.

 Cannabis withdrawal occurs after the cessation of (or reduction in) heavy and prolonged cannabis use.
 The symptoms of cannabis withdrawal include:

 - Sleep difficulty (e.g., insomnia, disturbing dreams).